Mr. Goemon

-is a platform game developed by Konami and released in arcades in 1986.
-The side-scrolling game is based on Ishikawa Goemon, an outlaw in 16th-century Japan.
-It is the first game in the Goemon series.
+is a 1986 platform video game developed and published by Konami for arcades.
+The titular character is based on Ishikawa Goemon, an outlaw in 16th-century Japan.
+It is the first game in the Ganbare Goemon series.

 Gameplay

+The player controls the titular Goemon, a thief in Edo who seeks to defeat demons in the city.
+Goemon travels through numerous stages while defeating enemies with a pipe or throwable object.
+He can jump on enemies to stun and push them off the levels.
 Enemies charge and grab the character, ending his life unless the player jostles the control stick to break free.
 Later enemies also have projectile weapons that the player must dodge.
-They are defeated by throwing a found object at them or hitting them with an always-equipped pipe.
-Jumping on the enemies' heads will push them down a level or off the screen entirely.
 Levels feature either boss battles or a pile of gold bars at the end, worth various points depending on the level.

 Ports

-Microsoft released Mr. Goemon for its Game Room service in June 2010.
-Hamster Corporation released it for download on the PlayStation 4 in Japan on December 25, 2014 and in North America on September 22, 2015, under the Arcade Archives label.
+Microsoft Studios released Mr. Goemon for its Game Room service in June 2010.
+Hamster Corporation released the game for the PlayStation 4 in 2014 and Nintendo Switch in 2019 as part of the Arcade Archives series.